lichtner/laravel-mock-api/README.md

 ## Why?

 Are you using external APIs and web services during development that are also in the development process?
 Are they unstable, slow, sometimes returning incorrect results, or unexpectedly unavailable?
-Are they causing you difficulties?
+Are they causing you headaches?
 Me too!
 That was the reason why I created MockApi.

 MockApi solves these problems for you.
-It saves all GET requests from your external web services, and when they are unavailable, it returns saved data as if it were a real API.
+It saves all GET requests from your external web services, and when they are unavailable, it returns saved data like real API.
 You no longer have to worry about it.

 ## Installation

 You can install the package via composer: